Skip to Main Content

 Policies

 The plotter is a Hewlett-Packard DesignJet T1700.
 It is useful for large-format printing, such as posters or banners.
 Its 2400-dpi resolution ensures that it will be useful for printing images as well.
-The plotter is equipped with coated paper that is 42 inches wide.

 Usage Policies